WildRams/getcontrol/docs/documentation/mainform.rst

 Microstructure viewer tab
 -------------------------

 The **Microstructure viewer** tab is only visible when the *microstructure effects* are calculated and the *IRF* (instrument resolution file) is provided.
 In the default setting, it plots the *Williamson-Hall* (WH) plot.
 In the top part of the tab, you can select the appropriate phase or pattern.
-If the phase or pattern name is *grey*, it means that there is no microstructure implemented in the refinement for this phase/pattern.
+If the phase or pattern name is *grey*, it means that no microstructure has been implemented in the refinement for this phase/pattern.

 If the asymmetric model of broadening is used, the chars of *Maximum strain* or *Apparent size* can reveal the directional feeling about the microstructure.